stbnrivas/dataModels/specs/guidelines.md

 -   Use English terms, preferably American English.
 -   Use camel case syntax for attribute names (`camelCase`).
--   Entity type names must start with a Capital letter, for instance, `WasteContainer`.
+-   Entity Type names must start with a Capital letter, for instance, `WasteContainer`.
--   Use names and not verbs for attribute names, ex. `name`, qualifying it when necessary, ex. `totalSpotNumber` or `dateCreated`.
+-   Use names and not verbs for Attributes of type Property, ex. `name`, qualifying it when necessary, ex. `totalSpotNumber` or `dateCreated`.
--   Avoid plurals in attribute names, but state clearly when a list of items fits.
+-   Avoid plurals in Attribute names, but state clearly when a list of items fits.
 Ex. `category`.

 ## Reuse

--   Check for the existence of the same attribute on any of the other models and reuse it, if pertinent.
+-   Check for the existence of the same Attribute on any of the other models and reuse it, if pertinent.
 -   Have a look at [schema.org](http://schema.org) trying to find a similar term with the same semantics.